Alnylam Pharmaceuticals Logo

 Learning & Development

-Learning and development opportunities are solid.
-There are internal seminars, cross-functional project options, and access to scientific conferences.
-New hires get structured onboarding, and ongoing training supports regulatory, safety, and compliance needs.
-If you want professional development, there are paths, but you may need to advocate for stretch assignments or external training to accelerate growth.
+Learning and development opportunities are good.
+Alnylam offers internal seminars, chances to work on projects across different teams, and access to scientific conferences.
+New hires go through structured onboarding, and there's ongoing training for regulatory, safety, and compliance.
+While paths for professional growth exist, you might need to actively seek out stretch assignments or external training to really accelerate your development.

 Opportunities for Promotions